neurodata/neurodata.io/content/about/agreements.md

 ##### Grants

-Each postdoc will apply for funding each year, targeting a solicitation >2 months in advance
+Each postdoc will apply for funding each year, targeting a solicitation >2 months in advance.
+Anybody using "extensive" commercial cloud computing is expected to write a AWS Research credits grant at least annually for <$10,000.
+If your PI is writing a grant and request a figure/table/text/etc., it becomes the absolute top priority, including over and above impending journal/conference/workshop submission deadlines, unless otherwise agreed upon.

 ##### Research Priorities